GNOME/orca/docs/user-extensions.md

 SHA256 hash.

-Use the User Extensions page in Orca's Preferences window to approve, re-approve, or revoke user extensions.
+Use the User Extensions page in Orca's Preferences window to approve, re-approve, revoke, or delete user extensions.
 The page computes the extension's SHA256 hash and persists the approval in dconf.
-This is the recommended way to manage approval.
+When deleting an extension, it removes the extension file or package directory from the user extensions folder and cleans up Orca's approval and disabled-state records for that extension.
+This is the recommended way to manage user extensions.

 Approval and revocation can also be done via the command line: